 Even the most inexperienced cook has tried their hand at peeling vegetables and fruits now and then.

-No matter how often or infrequently you roll up your sleeves and get creative in the kitchen, a potato peeler is a must-have tool that allows you to unlock the hidden potential of some of your favorite veggies and fruits.
+No matter how often or infrequently you roll up your sleeves and get creative in the kitchen, a potato peeler is a must-have tool that lets you unlock the hidden potential of some of your favorite veggies and fruits.

 Born to Peel

 Although a regular old knife can technically do whatever a peeler does, the difference between the two when it comes to preparing your favorite fruits and vegetables for frying, baking, or raw consumption is that even the most basic peeler is specifically made for just that: peeling.
 If you want to preserve your knife’s sharpness and maintain its great condition, it’s honestly best to let the potato peelers do what they’re made to do and leave your expensive blades in the knife block.

-And the other side is dull or rounded to prevent the sharp side from plunging deeper into the rest of the vegetable or fruit.
+And the other side of a potato peeler is dull or rounded to prevent the sharp side from plunging deeper into the rest of the vegetable or fruit.

 The handle is generally made from plastic, steel, or wood.

 Perfecting the Peel

 Peelers have been around for centuries, but over the years a few different designs have emerged as the most useful and widely produced and utilized.
 With several types up for grabs, you should know which kind of peeler you need to help you achieve your peeling needs.
 It’s smart to invest in a good quality peeler that you can use for the years to come and ultimately become best friends with.